anilzen/QTD2024/content/talk/_index.md

 #### Quantum thermodynamics with a single superconducting vortex
 We introduce the Single Vortex Box (SVB) – a nanodevice that allows to treat a single superconducting vortex as a macroscopic, albeit quantized “particle”, which can be created and annihilated with pulses of electrical current [1,2].
 Using the method of fast nanosecond resolving switching thermometry [3], we measure the temperature rise and the subsequent thermal relaxation resulting from the expulsion of just a single magnetic field vortex out of the SVB.
 Our experiment provides a calorimetric estimation of the dissipation in a superconductor due to a single moving vortex.
 This is a feat of the fundamental importance that has never been accomplished before for the lack of appropriate tools.
 Our pioneering demonstration is also a pivotal step towards the development of the vortex electronics i.e. memory cells, superconducting diodes, and logical elements.

 ---

-### Janine Splettstoesser
-*Chalmers University of Technology*

-#### Nonthermal resources and fluctuations in nanoscale engines
-Standard thermodynamic machines transform heat into work or vice versa.
-Macroscopic quantities, like temperatures, quantify the efficiency of their operation.
-This is different in nanoscale systems—often smaller than the length scales on which thermalisation takes place and where fluctuations can be of the same magnitude as average quantities.
-In this talk, I will show some properties of nanoelectronic devices, operating as engines, that are unique to the small scales on which they are realized.
-I will start by introducing novel relations between charge currents flowing in nanoelectronic conductors and their noise.
-In contrast to standard fluctuation-dissipation relations, valid in equilibrium, these relations for generic nonequilibrium situations consist in inequalities, setting bounds on the currents that can be obtained given a certain noise level of the signal.
-This has direct implications on the performance of nanoelectronic engines, complementing recently introduced thermodynamics uncertainty relations.
-However, noise is not only a nuisance, but noisy resources can be beneficial for the operation of an engine!
-In the second part of my talk, I will introduce engines working without absorbing heat or work from the resource on average, seemingly violating the second law of thermodynamics.
-This is possible when the resource has nonthermal properties (namely, it cannot be characterized by a temperature or potential) and requires a minimum amount of fluctuations in the input.

----

-### Patryk Lipka-Bartosik
-*University of Geneva*

-#### Thermodynamic Computing via Autonomous Quantum Thermal Machines
-We develop a physics-based model for classical computation based on autonomous quantum thermal machines.
-These machines consist of few interacting quantum bits (qubits) connected to several environments at different temperatures.
-Heat flows through the machine are here exploited  for computing.
-The  process starts by setting the temperatures of the environments according to the logical input.
-The machine evolves, eventually reaching a non-equilibrium steady state, from which the output of the computation can be determined via the temperature of an auxilliary finite-size reservoir.
-Such a machine, which we term a ``thermodynamic neuron'', can implement any linearly-separable function, and we discuss explicitly the cases of NOT, 3-majority and NOR gates.
-In turn, we show that a network of thermodynamic neurons can perform any desired function.
-We discuss the close connection between our model and artificial neurons (perceptrons), and argue that our model provides an alternative physics-based analogue implementation of neural networks, and more generally a platform for thermodynamic computing.

----

-### Felix Binder
-*Trinity College Dublin*

-#### Thermodynamic Overfitting and Generalization: Energetic Limits on Predictive Complexity
-Efficiently harvesting thermodynamic resources requires a precise understanding of their structure.
-This becomes explicit through the lens of information engines---thermodynamic engines that use information as fuel.
-Maximizing the work harvested using available information is a form of physically-instantiated machine learning that drives information engines to develop complex predictive memory to store an environment's temporal correlations.
-We show that an information engine's complex predictive memory poses both energetic benefits and risks.
-While increasing memory facilitates detection of hidden patterns in an environment, it also opens the possibility of thermodynamic overfitting, where the engine dissipates additional energy in testing.
-To address overfitting, we introduce thermodynamic regularizers that incur a cost to engine complexity in training due to the physical constraints on the information engine.
-We demonstrate that regularized thermodynamic machine learning generalizes effectively.
-In particular, the physical constraints from which regularizers are derived improve the performance of learned predictive models.
-This suggests that the laws of physics jointly create the conditions for emergent complexity and predictive intelligence.

----

-### Marcos Rigol
-*Penn State University*

-#### Typical eigenstate entanglement entropy as a diagnostic of quantum chaos and integrability
-Quantum-chaotic systems are known to exhibit eigenstate thermalization and to generically thermalize under unitary dynamics.
-In contrast, quantum-integrable systems exhibit a generalized form of eigenstate thermalization and need to be described using generalized Gibbs ensembles after equilibration.
-I will discuss evidence that the entanglement properties of highly excited eigenstates of quantum-chaotic and quantum-integrable systems are fundamentally different.
-They both exhibit a typical bipartite entanglement entropy whose leading term scales with the volume of the subsystem.
-However, while the coefficient is constant and maximal in quantum- chaotic models, in integrable models it depends on the fraction of the system that is traced out.
-The latter is typical in random Gaussian pure states.
-I will also discuss the nature of the subleading corrections that emerge as a consequence of the presence of abelian and nonabelian symmetries in such models.

----

-### Matteo Lostaglio
-*PsiQuantum*

-#### Quantum Classical Thermodynamics
-Thermodynamic phenomena such as catalysis are characterized by complex interactions between physical and chemical processes that require challenging multiscale modeling.
-Transport and equilibration are typically described at a mesoscopic scale via computational fluid-dynamics (CFD) simulations (Navier-Stokes, lattice-Boltzmann…), reaction-diffusion equations and other models.
-To what extent can quantum theory, with its underlying linear, unitary dynamics, be used to efficiently simulate the nonlinear, non-unitary differential equations of classical thermodynamics?
-I will give an overview of recent remarkable progress as well as outstanding challenges of this nascent research direction.

----